OctopusDeploy/docs/docs/installation/installing-tentacles/azure-virtual-machines/via-powershell.md

 ---
-title: Installing the Tentacle VM Extension via Poweshell
+title: Installing the Tentacle VM Extension via PowerShell
 description: How to install the Tentacle VM Extension using the Powershell
 position: 3
 ---